mahadeokhamgal/interview_questions/Angular_Cleaned.md

 # Angular change detection and async operations
 # Event loop impact on Angular execution
 # Zone.js and NgZone usage
+# How angular knows any change happened.
+# How zoneless change detection works

 6. Forms
 # How do you handle forms in Angular?